Why a Bobby Wagner-Seahawks reunion would make sense

 We might as well start with the most obvious — and complex — potential roadblock: money.
 In an NFL world where the salary cap looms over every personnel decision, coming up with a salary that’s mutually beneficial is going to be difficult.
 It might well be a deal-breaker.
 But the longer this drags out, the clearer it becomes that the market for inside linebackers is stagnant — if not cratering.

-Lavonte David, who at 33 is just six months older than Wagner and of similar stature as a revered linebacker, re-signed last week with Tampa Bay at one-year, $7 million.
+Lavonte David, who at 33 is just six months older than Wagner and of similar stature as a revered linebacker, re-signed last week with Tampa Bay at one year, $7 million.
 That may be a guidepost for what Wagner could reasonably command.
 If he’s willing to accept something in that vicinity, there might be wiggle room to get something done.
 But the Seahawks, with the signings they have already made, are reportedly right at their salary-cap number — even after releasing Al Woods, Quinton Jefferson and Shelby Harris.

 It’s easy to envision the Seahawks telling Wagner’s agent — which significantly is Wagner himself — the number that works for them and not backing very far off it.
 That’s pretty much the modus operandi they used to retain Jermaine Kearse when he was a free agent in 2016.